ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   CPU.
 This needs to be enabled for revisions r0p0, r1p0, r2p0, r2p1 of the CPU and is still open.

+- ``ERRATA_A710_3888122``: This applies erratum 3888122 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled for revisions r0p0, r1p0, r2p0, r2p1
+   of the CPU.
+It is still open.

 For Neoverse N2, the following errata build flags are defined :

 -  ``ERRATA_N2_2002655``: This applies errata 2002655 workaround to Neoverse-N2